majkinetor/au-packages/tcp/tcps/README.md

 - By default plugins are installed at `$Env:COMMANDER_PLUGINS_PATH`.
 If not set in the system, it defaults to `$Env:ChocolateyToolsLocation\TCPlugins`
 - Plugin installer will close any running instances of TC or DC prior to plugin installation
+- Plugin installer will setup up either x32 or x64 bit plugin version, but not both

 ### Maintainer notes